 Orthodontics in Croydon

-People who have crooked or crowded teeth need to have orthodontic treatment to move the teeth into a better, straighter position.
-This may help to improve the teeth’s appearance and the way they bite together as well as enabling easy teeth cleaning.
+People who have crooked or crowded teeth need to have this treatment to move the teeth into a better, straighter position.
+Orthodontics treatment may help to improve the teeth’s appearance and the way they bite together as well as enabling easy teeth cleaning.

 If the teeth do not meet properly, this may cause a strain on the jaw muscles, causing joint and jaw problems and headache.
 Orthodontic treatment may help achieve an even bite.

-At what age should I go for orthodontic treatment?
+At what age should I go for orthodontics treatment?